 rapid with their

 reverts (lock trunk, revert, kick off the CI daemon again, unlock trunk if green again).
-If not would
+If there was no build-automation server, they would

 assurance that gated check-ins are all that is needed to keep the build green.
 Namely, developers holding an

 “I/we are checking in now, nobody else should be”.
 They run the full build after bringing their checkout up to date

 and commit/push if green.
 Indeed that ceremony is a key part of the Continuous Integration advances